This article addresses some of the frequently asked questions in Product Mapper.

 - Main menu - the tool identifies selector as nth-child(2) = this will cause the tracking to fail if we add another menu before this

 - Safer would be using a combination of element name/id attributes.
-Any way to config the tool to prefer a selector or have to provide it manually?
+Any option to configure the tool to prefer a selector or have to provide it manually?

-Our tool prefers a unique selector on the page being used in the following order of preference:
+Our product prefers a unique selector on the page being used in the following order of preference:

 - Element tag name